import numpy as np

 In order to use Newton's method to minimize a function, we can use it to find solutions to $f'(x)=0$, i.e. the critical points (points where gradient is zero).
 As long as $f$ is twice-differentiable, any solution to $f'(x)=0$ is either minimum, maximum or a saddle point.
 Therefore if the function has maximums or saddle points, one needs to be careful as standard Newton's method may converge to them instead of the desired minimum.

-The Newton iteration is: $$ x_{t+1} \leftarrow x_t - H(x_t)^{-1}\nabla f(x_t) $$
+When applied to minimizing a function, the Newton iteration is: $$ x_{t+1} \leftarrow x_t - H(x_t)^{-1}\nabla f(x_t) $$

 So on each step inverse hessian times gradient is subtracted from parameters.